Model relationships using document references

 ...

-// The `items` field accepts an array
+// The `items` field accepts an Array of references to

-// of `OrderItem` collection documents.
+// `OrderItem` collection documents.

 items: Array<Ref<OrderItem>>